MUNsdh/readthedocs/docs/source/Soldering SMD Components.rst

 Placement using a Pick and Place Machine (without a stencil)
 ------------------------------------------------------------
 A pick and place machine is a robotic SMT assembly machine used to place surface mount devices on circuit boards.
 The alternative to using a pick and place machine would be to use a tweezer to place the surface mount component onto the board.
 Both methods will be explored and compared in this tutorial.
+It is always advised to use a stencil as it makes the PCB neater.
+Component placemnts can be more precise and consequently, there is a reduction in PCB faults like short circuits.

 Using a pick and place
 ^^^^^^^^^^^^^^^^^^^^^^